studiopress/genesis-author-pro/readme.txt

 Tags: genesis, authors, books
 Requires at least: 5.0
 Tested up to: 6.5
-Stable tag: 1.1
+Stable tag: 1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a book library to any Genesis child theme to attractively display book details in single and archive views.
+Adds a book library to any any WordPress theme.
+In Genesis child theme also attractively display book details in single and archive views.

 == Description ==